 Happy Birthday to us!

 This year we are 175 years old, making us the oldest outdoor recreation body in the UK.
 We’ve got lots planned for our 175th Anniversary, including a bucketful of social media posts about ScotWays and the development of outdoor access in Scotland.
 Sadly, the Coronavirus pandemic has lead to our entire programme being rejigged.
 Our members' walks programme themed to our history has been cancelled, but our Anniversary Talk hosted by the National Library of Scotland has gone ahead virtually.

-Why not celebrate with us?
-Become a member and join us on one of our walks.
+Despite the changes, you can still celebrate with us?
+Become a member and join us.
 Volunteer with us and help to survey rights of way and paths across Scotland.
 Make a donation to support our work.
 Learn about the history of ScotWays and significant events in the development of outdoor access in Scotland.
 Buy one of our limited edition 175th Anniversary pin badges.
 Watch 175 years of history in 21 minutes.